ralcoberro/pmsm-control-simulink/README.md

-# PMSM Control using Non-Linear Observer in Simulink
+# PMSM Control using Nonlinear Observer in Simulink